Pavement trading

 Renewal of licence

 These licences must be applied for annually but premises that have had a licence before do not have to carry out the 28 day consultation if there are no increases to the space requested or change of owner.
-We remind all current licence holders in February each year, but it is the responsibility of the licence holder to apply in good time to avoid a gap in cover.
+We remind all current licence holders two months ahead of their expiry date, but it is the responsibility of the licence holder to apply in good time to avoid a gap in cover.

 Do you speak another language?